yeti-switch/doc/en/web-interface/billing/index.rst

 Billing
 =======

-YETI WEB interface - Billing menu description.
 This section describes billing and accounting entities.

+Yeti billing is simple and based on processing different types of billing events

+   * Call completion
+   * Payment completion
+   * Transaction creation

 .. toctree::
    :maxdepth: 1